erinkelsey/react-projects/blog-app/README.md

 # Blog App

-Simple blog app using React, axios and JSONPlaceholder for the HTTP requests.
+Simple blog app using React, react-router-dom, axios and JSONPlaceholder for the HTTP requests.

 App shows how to to GET, POST and DELETE requests with axios.